Well welcome to the Rebellion, let's learn along with Finn.

 An Explanation!Given that you get a Nebulon B and a CR90 in the basic box, why am I having you buy another Nebulon?
 Because the cards and titles you get them from are SUPER great in EVERY Rebel fleet.

 In the Nebulon B Box you get: the Yavaris Title, the Salvation Title, Intel Officer, Engine Techs, Enhanced Armament, and XI7 Turbolasers.
-ALL of those cards are great and can go in any Rebel fleet you want to run.
+ALL of those cards are great and can go in almost any Rebel fleet you want to run.

 The OTHER reason I have you buying 2 of these is because Rebel ships are generally cheap and the Small ones work quite well in pairs.
-The Nebulon B's work great together, CR90s (when you get your second...) are great with 2 of them, heck, they're selling the Hammerheads as a pair this year!
+The Nebulon B's work great together, CR90s (when you get your second...) are great with 2 of them, heck, they're selling the Hammerheads as a pair!
 You can try them all out, see if you like swarming or long distance jousting or whatever, and then you can go from there.

 The other benefit to this is all the Admirals you get in those boxes like this fleet.
 Dodonna with some minor switching out (more bombers maybe?
 Change the Red Objective to Precision Strike) will run this all fine, and is a great build up from the starter set.
 These ships will all also work great in future Admirals and purchases you make.
 I'm not just having you purchase extra stuff for cards, but for future fleets you want to run.
 The Assault Frigate runs great under several Admirals....
 Good thing I just wrote an article about it!